va-an/Rocket/docs/guide/10-configuration.md

 }
 ```

-The [TLS example](@example/tls) illustrates a fully configured TLS server with
+The [TLS example](@git/v0.5/examples/tls) illustrates a fully configured TLS server with
 mutual TLS.

 ! warning: Rocket's built-in TLS supports only TLS 1.2 and 1.3.

-This may not be
-  suitable for production use.
+  This may not be suitable for production use requiring legacy support.

-[`mtls::Certificate`]: @api/rocket/mtls/struct.Certificate.html
+[`mtls::Certificate`]: @api/v0.5/rocket/mtls/struct.Certificate.html

 ### Workers